ossdhaval/mysite/source/while-working/product-manager.md

   -  customer delight: UX improvements
   -  feature requests: frequently requested feature on the user forums
   -  strategic bets: new feature request from stackholders to expand into new markets

+## Communication to get buy-in

+**Note**: when prioritizing you have to gauge things like reach, impact, business value, must-have etc with respect to a feature.
+At this point understand the difference between `opinion` vs `data-driven judgement`.
+Try to give a `data-driven jugdgement` as much as possible.
+Try to find data from your own product.
+If not possible then try to find data from market and competitor products.
+Some relevant data is better than a personal opinion.
+This will be evident when you communicate your prioritization to the stakeholders and broader teams.